Grab ideas for black and white Halloween fireplace decor including instructions to make glitter glue spider webs and a bat craft.

 Hot glitter glue spider webs

-Instructions to make my glittery spider webs are on The Centsible Life blog.
+Instructions to make my glitter glue spider webs are on The Centsible Life blog.

 You can do almost anything with these.
 Make them in assorted sizes for hair accessories, table runners, to adhere to your decor, or simply hang them.